davnavr/FsIter/README.md

 # FsIter
-F# library for operating on sequences and enumerators in a slightly faster and rust-like way
+F# library for operating on enumerators in a slightly faster and rust-like way

 ```fsharp
 open FsIter